 by Loretta Lynch

-Loretta Lynch, U.S. Attorney for the Eastern District of New York
+Loretta Lynch, Former U.S. Attorney for the Eastern District of New York

 The charges arose from Zazi’s and Ahmedzay’s travel to Pakistan to fight with the Taliban against United States troops and their plan to conduct al Qaeda sponsored suicide bombing attacks on the New York City subway system in Manhattan.
 The United States Attorney General described the plot as the most serious plot to attack the United States since September 11, 2001.